geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 At length, condensing all its scatter'd fires, The sanguine globe shoots upward and expires.
 Th' affrighted steed stops short, and hark! the sound Of roaring streams beneath the hollow ground.
 860 The Knight dismounts, but every beam is fled, And deepest darkness gathers round his head: When glimmering torches through the woods appear, And clattering hoofs announce pursuers near.
 The brightening lights approach, and now they shone On a tall aisle with ivy half o'ergrown: Scarce had he reach'd its shade, when sword in hand Perfidious Bernard leads the treacherous band; With blazing torch he rushes to the cave, \ " This way he past, nor all his saints can save, 870 > Yet wield your weapons well, my lord is brave!" j He spoke—they gallop'd o'er the cavern floor, Sunk in the hidden gulph, and rose no more.
 Scarcely the Knight his grateful soul had rais'd To guardian Heaven, when lo! the Beacon blazed j And stood majestic on a mouldering pile, Embosom'd deep within the vaulted aisle, Where the dark cypress in funereal gloom, Wept o'er the mound that should have been a tomb.
 VOL. η. ρ
 But all uncover'd, on the stone was laid 880 The wasted form, in splendid arms array'd, And yet untouch'd by time, his burnish'd brand Grasp'd in the skeleton's unyielding hand.
 His crimson shield the griffin's wings display'd, The sable griffin nodded o'er his head.
 Brave Albert touch'd the sword, the rigid clasp Was loosen'd, and he fits it to his grasp; Admiring, as its ponderous length he sway'd, The jewell'd hilt, the red and fiery blade.
 But now a second, larger band appears, 890 And heavier steeds, and louder shouts he hears!
 He turns, he trusts to see the flame expire, But broader, brighter glares the magic fire; Shoots back its beams from every sparry height, And wraps the warrior in one sheet of light: While as again the fiery sword he raised, The wondrous blade with living lustre blazed.
 They hurry on, impetuous as the wind, Ulric alone, fierce Ulric lags behind— But when they saw the dread, mysterious light, 900 The луеН -known armour of the lifeless Knight, The funeral mound, as if by sudden spell The steeds were stopp'd, the lifted lances fell.
 The hoary Seneschal, at Albert's feet (Stung by remorse) drops powerless from his seat: " It is fulfill'd!—my murder'd master's brand Gleams in his injur'd son's vindictive hand!
 Albert of Schorndorf— here I saw him bleed— Arise, avenge him—'twas his brother's deed!" " Tis false! " cried Ulric; ťí seize the stranger Knight!
 What! do ye doubt? then arms shall-prove my right!"
 But guilt unnerv'd his arm, and Albert sway'd.
 Strong in his truth, th' hereditary blade.
 The Baron fell,—when now his comrades bore The lifeless corse of ardent Theodore: The silvery plume the youth to death betray'd, The father's treason reach'd his offspring's head.
 Sadly they laid him by his parent's side, Who own'd just Heaven's avenging hand, and died.
 And now the flame dilating, broad and bright, 920 Moves in a pyramid of sanguine light: Wrapp'd in one blaze, in one sad heap were piled The murder'd lord, the brother, and his child; All night it glow'd, a self-sustaining fire, Till with the dawn th' unearthlyiflames expire.
 Soon in a temple's consecrated gloom The pious Albert shrined his father's tomb; p 2
 And whcre to Heaven appeal'd the righteous blood, The cloister rose, the nightly anthem flow'd.
-'Twere long to tell what Albert now was told, 930 His father's fate, and Ulric's crimes of old; How with her infant son his mother fled, To all unknown, the Baron deem'd them dead; Or how that prophecy, concealed from all Save Theodore, and that grey Seneschal, "When Schorndorfs heir shall wield his father's sword, Then shalt thou perish, childless, undeplored."
-How waked suspicion, and how Bernard sold His honour and his master's life for gold. ’Twas night—the lute's soft sound, the trumpet's clang 940 Was heard, the dance had ceas'd, the beakers rang; With love and joy the antique chambers ring, And merry minstrels touch'd their blythest string, While the full vaults their richest nectar pour'd To Albert's bride, and Schorndorfs new-found lord.
+'Twere long to tell what Albert now was told, 930 His father's fate, and Ulric's crimes of old; How with her infant son his mother fled, To all unknown, the Baron deem'd them dead; Or how that prophecy, concealed from all Save Theodore, and that grey Seneschal, "When Schorndorf’s heir shall wield his father's sword, Then shalt thou perish, childless, undeplored."
+How waked suspicion, and how Bernard sold His honour and his master's life for gold. ’Twas night—the lute's soft sound, the trumpet's clang 940 Was heard, the dance had ceas'd, the beakers rang; With love and joy the antique chambers ring, And merry minstrels touch'd their blythest string, While the full vaults their richest nectar pour'd To Albert's bride, and Schorndorf’s new-found lord.
 The warder came, i( beneath the castle door Two weary strangers rest and aid implore; A hoary pilgrim one, sedate and sage, One bears a harp, and seems of tender age."
 " Fling wide the gates, and spread the choicest cheer, Our deadliest foe to-night were welcome here," Blythe Albert spoke, and then with gesture bland, Cf Hail! pilgrims, hail, from Syria's holy strand!
 Speak, if perchance your happier speed may bring Tidings of England's host, or England's King?" " Oh, joy unhoped!" the younger stranger cried, Stout Longchamp flung his broad-brimm'd hat aside, While Berengaria, o'er her neck of snow, Gave her rich locks of burnish'd gold to flow.
 Th' astonish'd vassals knelt—with courteous grace, Their Queen uprais'd them in a warm embrace; Each of the other's fate in haste inquir'd, Nor fail'd the theme, nor mutual wonder tired, Till o'er the zenith night's black coursers flew, And each glad guest to late repose withdrew.,END OF BOOK XIII,,Ρ о
 CŒUR DE LION.,BOOK XIV.,THE IMPERIAL SYNOD.
 ARGUMENT.,THE IMPERIAL SYNOD.
 The departure from Schorndorf — Meeting ivith the Archbishop of Cologne and Count Maynard, who are escorting King Richard to Haguenau — Interview between Albert and his Monarch—The Envoys of Austria resign their captive into the hands of the Em¬ peror — Fisit of Berengaria and Longchamp to Rich¬ ard in his prison—The assembling of the Diet — The Ambassadors of England demand the King, and threaten the Emperor with war. — The reply of Henry —-The charges againstRicMAiiD — His vindication — The ransom proposed — Magnanimity of the German nobles — Transactions in Palestine — Behaviour of Hermesind at a tournament—Amval of a band of female Pilgrims; and meeting of the Princess Helen with Matilda-—Continuation of the Pilgrimage, and illness of Helen — She is sheltered in the cell of an Anchorite—Her confession; and discovery of the Hermit-—Death of Helen, and of the Hermit.
 CŒUR DE LION.,BOOK XIV.,THE IMPERIAL SYNOD.
-Long years had past since morning rose so bright On Schorndorfs towers, or waken'd hearts so light; The nightmare-weight of Ulric's rule was gone, And like a sunbeam Albert's virtues shone: But shone not long, to claim their Lord again The reverend Abbots came, and knightly train.
+Long years had past since morning rose so bright On Schorndorf’s towers, or waken'd hearts so light; The nightmare-weight of Ulric's rule was gone, And like a sunbeam Albert's virtues shone: But shone not long, to claim their Lord again The reverend Abbots came, and knightly train.
 One hour of busy grief, one sad fareweil, Were all that love might yield to Rosabelle; The Queen impatient sees, and hastes to part— Such scene was torture to her suffering heart.
 10
 Rode proudly forth the princely cavalcade, And plunged undaunted in th' Hercynian shade; While all around their hope's green livery wore, Exulting in the gloom they fear'd before.
 Thrice had the evening sooth'd them to repose, Thrice on their early way the morning rose j When on a heath with not one dwelling nigh, Hut, convent, castle, church, to fix the eye, Where each low hill the same dull curve defined And many a chance-worn path perplex'd the mind, 20 The sound of distant drums, and light that play'd On burnish'd arms, a knightly band betray'd.
 Soon by his gorgeous gonfalon was known The proud arch-priest, Rinaldo of Cologne:* He guards some prisoner—hopes fantastic spring In each glad bosom—'tis indeed the King ί ί( Whence and what are ye, Knights?" the Prelate cried.— <e From England's Regent Queen," the youth replied; " Before his Peers we hasten to demand Redress and justice from th' Imperial hand; 30
 And pray your gracious pleasure to accord A moment's parley with our captive Lord." e< My leave is yours," Rinaldo then replied. ' f Would Henry brook such leave?"
 Count Maynard cried. " Thy master is not mine," Rinaldo said; " Nor am I here to load a captive's head With fresh dishonour,—but, to justice true, Alike I guard him from his friends, and you.— Escape thou murmurs't—nay, dismiss thy pain, These Knights have honour, and th' attempt were vain, 40 My single sword might quell such scanty train."
 Some paces back th' obedient guards withdrew, And to his Lord impatient Albert flew: Who o'er his neck his arms in rapture flings; — Yet not such joy as from despondence springs.
 For not when first on Acre's walls he stood, Not when on Arsouf's field his mace rain'd blood, Nor when on him th' anointing oil was shed, Such glory brighten'd round the Monarch's head; As, луЬеп in chains a felon scarce should wear, 50 The rock his couch, and coarse his scanty fare, He paced Ыь dungeon; when hi& sickening eye Saw but the gloomy woods, the wint'ry sky, Unchanged save by the varying light, the blast That shook their tops, or clouds that hurried past.
 A bride despairing—a defenceless host, Perchance his fame aspers' d, his kingdom lost, He felt and bore; with more than poet's fire, Frequent he swept the long familiar lyre; Throng'd his scant cell with heroes famed of yore, 60 And cheer'd the gloom with gleams of faiiy lore.
 Thus, wafted onward by Etesian gales, Up the broad Nile the rapid Canja sails, Steady yet swift, the adverse current braves, And with unerring keel divides the waves; While he whose hopes are all on fortune cast, Like that same bark, bereft of sails and mast, Floats sidelong down the stream, without a guide, The prey of rocks, the puppet of the tide. " My faithful friend! amid her dreams of bliss, 70 And prompt release, Hope scarcely whisper'd this!
 How fares my realm, my Mother?—how my host?
 Is Sion reseu'd yet, or Acre lost?"